 In 1995, the project that would form the core of the campus data network was begun.
 Since the completion of this project, which brought 2,400 computers in 30 buildings on line, the network has grown in size, redundancy, and complexity.

 In 1998, the campus connection to the Internet was 1.544 Mbps.
-It has grown steadily as need arose to an aggregate bandwidth of 750 Mbps.
+It has grown steadily as need arose to an aggregate bandwidth of 1Gbps.
 Our bandwidth is dynamically allocated to the academic / administrative networks, the residence halls, and Greek Row.
-An additional 50 Mbps circuit allows for direct Internet2 access.
+An additional 100 Mbps circuit is for direct Internet2 access.

 MTSU has an extensive wireless network that covers most lounges, eateries, and classroom buildings.
 This network is constantly being upgraded and expanded.
+In 2014, a complete end-to-end upgrade was performed for all residence halls, providing highly redundant, high speed wireless connectivity for studentsa residing on campus.
 The wireless network is currently in its' "third generation" with support for 802.11n.
 The wireless network operates as a collective instead of independently, allowing for advanced performance tuning and rogue detection.
-There are nearly 400 wireless access points in operation.
+There are nearly 1000 wireless access points in operation.

 The network extends beyond the campus boundaries to serve satellite sites with access comparable to being on the campus itself.
 This allows offices and organizations to remain virtually connected even when the physical location is miles away from the main campus.